 If your solution cools too quickly, impurities will not have a chance to fall out of the mixture and crystals may look disorganized and irregular.
 Generally crystals are quite uniform in shape.

-GROW BORAX CRYSTALS FAST
+GROWING CRYSTALS FAST

 Take a pipe cleaner and wind it tightly into a nest shape.
 To make it bigger, cut another pipe cleaner in half and wind it into the nest.
 Make at least 5 of these.